 How we are doing it

-Third Hope’s aim is to weave learning and therapy into the daily life of the ex-child soldiers who will be involved in the village in the following ways.
-We intend to offer two to three years of vocational training during which they will live in a caring, healing community.
-We will then help support them in finding employment and monitor their progress for the first few years in the workplace.
+Third Hope weaves learning and therapy into the daily life of the ex-child soldiers who come to the Model Farm in the following ways.
+We offer two to three years of vocational training during which they learn and work in a caring, healing community.
+We then help support them in finding employment and monitor their progress for the first few years in the workplace.

 Vocational training: A vision for the future

 One of the keys to hope is being able to imagine a future.
 True vocational training is more than teaching people a skill.
 Alongside a vocation we hope to instil a vision of how the world could be if we respect and care for one another and our environment.
-We intend to set up enterprises in the village that model a fair and better future.
+We are in the process of setting up enterprises in the village that model a fair and better future.

 “Education is what remains after one has forgotten everything he learned in school.”